Simba offers huge mattress discounts in Black Friday sale

 Simba hybrid pillow: Was £109, now £81.75: Simbasleep.com

-Simba’s Black Friday sale also includes discounts on bed accessories, like 25 per cent off the hybrid pillow.
+Simba’s Cyber Monday sale also includes discounts on bed accessories, like 25 per cent off the hybrid pillow.
 The pillow features ‘astronaut-inspired’ temperature regulation and adjustable height and firmness.
 Available in one size, it measures 45cm by 70cm.

 Simba ultimate sleep bundle: Was £3,474, now £1,667.10, Simbasleep.com